serverpod/serverpod_docs/docs/06-concepts/11-authentication/01-setup.md

    ```

 - **`signOutDevice`**
    Signs the user out from the current device, keeping them signed in on other devices.
+This is the most common scenario when signing out.

    ```dart
    await sessionManager.signOutDevice();
    ```

 - **`signOutAllDevices`**
-   Signs the user out from all devices, revoking active sessions across every device.
+   Signs the user out from all devices, revoking active access across every device.

    ```dart
    await sessionManager.signOutAllDevices();